jmmohan/network-monitoring-agent/README.md

 - psutil for system metrics collection
 - scikit-learn for statistical analysis
 - loguru for advanced logging
+- pytest for testing framework